wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

     showcase Liberty capabilities such as Dynamic Routing, Session Persistence, and fail-over scenarios.

-    **Note:** In most cases the HTTP server is placed on a dedicated host located in the DMZ, but to minimize the size of this demonstration environment, it’s collocated with Liberty processes.
+    > **Note:** In most cases the HTTP server is placed on a dedicated host located in the DMZ, but to minimize the size of this demonstration environment, it’s collocated with Liberty processes.

-The “**server1.gym.lan**” VM contains the following components:
+The **server1.gym.lan** VM contains the following components:

-  - **Collective Member:** Collective members are Liberty Servers that run your application and are joined to the collective with the “**collectiveMember-1.0**” feature.
+  - **Collective Member:** Collective members are Liberty Servers that run your application and are joined to the collective with the
+    **collectiveMember-1.0** feature.

 ## Accessing the environment

 1. Access the lab environment from your web browser.

-    The lab environment page is displayed, the lab environment contains three (3) Linux VMs, **server0**, **server1** and **instana**.
+    The lab environment page is displayed, the lab environment contains three (3) Linux VMs, **server0**, **server1** and **instanaserver**.
 The VM **server0** is the one with the Graphical User Interface (GUI) for you to access and work in this lab.
+From the **server0** GUI you are going to use the lab shell scripts to access and work with **server1**.
+The **instanaserver** VM is not used in this lab.

     ![Screens screenshot of a computer Description automatically generated](./images/media/image2.png)